 Brown, Christopher J. and Frame, Philip (2007) Developing a learning process framework for innovation management.
 International journal of the business environment., 1 (4). pp. 442-461.
 ISSN 1740-0589

 Full text is not in this repository.

-|Research Areas:||Business School > Leadership, Work and Organisations|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||26 Feb 2009 14:44|
+|Date Deposited:||26 Feb 2009 14:44|

 |Last Modified:||13 Oct 2016 14:13|